 The Audrey Wearn Language Prize seeks to encourage Canadian youth to engage in creative problem solving, encouraging and strengthening multilingualism among Canadians.

-Prize recipient(s) will receive consultation and support from the Future Design School team to advance their proposal into a viable and implementable solution, building a vital cultural legacy in local communities.
+Prize recipient(s) will receive consultation and support from the Future Design School team along with $10,000 to advance their proposal into a viable and implementable solution, building a vital cultural legacy in local communities.

 Applicants may choose to work individually or in a team of up to 3 participants.